zbcoding/zk-sync-era-erc20-token-bridge/README.md

 ## How to run this:
 Run locally.
 I used vscode and already had npm installed. use `npm ci`, `npm run dev` to create local svelte app.
+Copy the .settings.example.js file, rename to .settings.js.
 Make changes in settings file such as adding a private key.

 Possible future improvements:
 * move more sections into svelte components (migration from vanilla webpack)